The new coronavirus variant

 Lexogen, a transcriptomics company based in Vienna, Austria and New Hampshire, USA, provides a plethora of technologies, products, and services that are ideally positioned for SARS-CoV-2 research.
 Below we have described products that will specifically accelerate and empower your viral research, taking you from RNA extraction to ribosomal RNA depletion, total and targeted RNA-Seq library preparation (with optimized indexing), and NGS data evaluation.

 The majority (80-90%) of RNA extracted from human samples consists of ribosomal RNA that is not of interest and consumes valuable sequencing reads.
-Lexogen’s RiboCop rRNA depletion kit efficiently removes ribosomal RNA from intact and degraded total RNA samples and makes low abundant viral RNA accessible for analysis by RNA sequencing (RNA-Seq).
-Learn more about RiboCop rRNA Depletion Kit.
+Lexogen’s RiboCop rRNA depletion kit removes ribosomal RNA from intact and degraded total RNA samples and makes low abundant viral RNA accessible for analysis by RNA sequencing (RNA-Seq).
+RiboCop has already been used to efficiently deplete ribosomal RNA from SARS-infected cells (Mulay et al., 2020; Wyler et al., 2020): Learn more about RiboCop rRNA Depletion Kit.

 Alternatively, the Poly(A) RNA Selection Kit offers the opportunity to select for 3’ polyadenylated RNAs (such as cellular mRNAs and coronavirus transcripts).
 Learn more about Poly(A) RNA Selection Kit.